-Article 3 - Position and Function of the Judges

-Two referees, acting as judges, will be seated at the technical table and will be refereeing together with the referee.
+Article 3 - Position and Function of the Judges Role of Non-Officiating Referees Two referees, acting as judges, will be seated at the technical table, and will be refereeing together with the referee.
 They will be in communication by radio to the referee, IJF Supervisors and/or IJF Referee Commission to act according to the 'majority of three' rule.

-Should a judge notice that the scoreboard is incorrect he should draw the referee and IJF Supervisor's attention to the mistake, and it should be corrected.
+Should a judge notice that the scoreboard is incorrect he should draw the referee and JF Supervisor's attention to the mistake, and it should be corrected.